Sensitive Choice

 Pollen and hay fever

-Windborne plant pollen, such as those from grasses, weeds and trees, is a well-known trigger for seasonal allergic rhinitis (hay fever) and seasonal allergic conjunctivitis.
+Windborne plant pollen is a well-known trigger for seasonal allergic rhinitis (hay fever) and seasonal allergic conjunctivitis.
 This pollen can blow into your nose and eyes, triggering asthma and allergies.
+About 1 in 5 Australians and New Zealanders have allergic rhinitis.
+Up to 4 out of 5 people with asthma also have allergies like hay fever – either at certain times of the year or all year round.

 What you can do